-The mountains that tower above the Birch River weather the brunt of winter storms that sweep across central West Virginia, and it was among them on a November night that a legendary battle between man and nature was fought.
+The mountains that tower above the Birch River bear the brunt of winter storms that sweep across central West Virginia, and it was here on a cold, snowy night that a legendary battle between man and nature was fought.

-Though his legend has grown obscure, Bill Barnett was a hero in the hills where Braxton and Nicholas counties join—known far and wide as the greatest of the bear hunters.
-When he lived and died is not entirely certain, though most folks assume he witnessed the Civil War, though chances are that he was already old by the time of the conflict.
+The legend has grown obscure, but there's little dispute that Bill Barnett was a hero in the hills where Braxton and Nicholas counties join, and he was known far and wide as the greatest of the bear hunters.
+When he lived and died is not entirely certain, though we can assume he witnessed the Civil War, and chances are that he was already old by the time of the conflict.

 "People in that area say that on one occasion in November he went hunting with his muzzle-loading rifle and his dog, Bounce.
 After walking half the day, he reached a rocky hill on which unmistakable signs of bear could be detected.
 It was not long before the bear appeared, and immediately the big, black animal received a charge from Barnett's muzzle-loader.
 Then the dog was upon it, and a fierce, if uneven, fight ensued.

 "Perhaps because he didn't want to hit the dog, his second shot went wild, and he determined to attack with his knife.
 He had to do something or his dog would have been killed, so without a second thought, he waded into the fray.
 As the three rolled about on the ground, Bill slashed again and again with his knife, and the bear gnashed back with his teeth.